simplykapoor/teched2022-IN260/exercises/ex3/ex34/README.md

-# Exercise 3.4 - Approve new hire in your inbox
+# Exercise 3.4 - Check your Email inbox

 In the following, you will ...